rjsalvadorr/rise-of-the-raps/readme.md

 - Each slide shows key events for every Raptors season
 - The season summary shows the strength of each team (shown by size)
 - The season's champion is the largest circle, with a thicker trim
-- Teams that didn't make the playoffs are shown in faded colours

 </MainText>